Teju030/GenderBiasMoviesPlots/README.md

 ### 2.3 WeightedLogOddsRatio.ipynb

-We use WeightedLogOdds Ratios of the code to get the assymetrics unigrams and bigrams.
+We use Weighted Log Odds Ratio to get the assymetric unigrams and bigrams for each of the gender.
 Code is present in WeightedLogOddsRatio.ipynb

 ### 2.5 weat.py and config.py